David G. Budd

 Zoning & Land Use

-Counsel to business organizations engaged in agriculture, food and beverage enterprises, and real estate construction, development and investment.
+Counsel to business organizations engaged in agriculture, and real estate construction, development, and investment.

 Investigation and land use planning for zoning and permitting, for highest and best use, of large real estate developments.